OriontDev/Coding-Diary/Java/Journal/January2025.md

   - How to write files in Java.
   - How to read files in Java.
   - Making a music player in java.

+### January 25, 2025
+- **Today I learned:**
+  - how to make hangman game in Java.
+  - implementing Random, scanner, filereading, static in hangman.